 Electronic Stability Control (ESC) systems were initially used in automobiles but in recent years have been applied to the road tanker industry.
 The system can anticipate a potential rollover incident and will safely apply the road tanker’s brakes to avoid the accident.

-With regards to the tanker itself, with around 1.22 billion tons of Gasoline, AvGas, Diesel Fuel, Jet-A and chemicals being hauled each year in tanker trucks that can hold 10,000 gallons of product each, tanker design is vital when combatting incidents.
+With regards to the tanker itself, with around 1.22 billion tons of Gasoline, AvGas, Diesel Fuel, Jet-A, and chemicals being hauled each year in tanker trucks that can hold 10,000 gallons of product each, tanker design is vital when combatting incidents.
 When hauled, fuel can expand and contract depending on its ambient temperature.
 It can also move inside the tank and lead to an ever-changing center of gravity for the vehicle.
 This potential danger is mitigated by tankers being designed to have a low center of gravity.
-They also have internal bulkheads which separate products and add strength to the tanks.
+They also have internal bulkheads that separate products and add strength to the tanks.

-Technology and equipment within the road tanker industry is continuously improving with the latest incarnation of ‘safe driving’ being the fully automated vehicles.
-Many professionals within the hazardous cargo industry are concerned that the elimination of any driver responsibility could lead to increased, rather than decreased incidents.
+Technology and equipment within the road tanker industry are continuously improving with the latest incarnation of ‘safe driving’ being the fully automated vehicles.
+Many professionals within the hazardous cargo industry are concerned that the elimination of any driver’s responsibility could lead to increased, rather than decreased incidents.
 Tests are currently underway but it’s likely that many years of field trials will be required before the road tanker industry, specifically the segment that transports petroleum products, accepts a driverless vehicle.